-Our Adult Day Support and Afterschool Services empower both teens and adults to contribute to society and be part of something meaningful.
+Our Youth and Adult Day Programs empower both teens and adults to contribute to society and be part of something meaningful.

 Both programs support adults and teens with developmental disabilities so they can become more independent while mastering skills and responsibilities for community living.

 Adult Day Support and Afterschool Services are licensed by the Virginia Department of Behavioral Health and Developmental Services.
 Both programs are Medicaid MR Community-Based Waiver providers.

 For more information about Day Support and Afterschool Services, please call (804) 358-1874.

 ARC provides a daily, structured and staff-intensive program for school-aged children (through 21 years) with developmental disabilities who cannot be left unsupervised.
 In addition to homework assistance, students participate in fun and educational activities at the center and in the community.
 They enjoy field trips to restaurants, museums, libraries and parks; they golf, swim and bowl; and they volunteer at an animal shelter and a recycling center.

 ARC Youth Day Programs offer flexible hours to accommodate a variety of family schedules:

 - School days until 6:00 p.m.

 made health and safety goal progress